Even if you’re not a pro baller, take precautions to avoid damage, while on the court.

 Pros aren’t the only ones who are susceptible to such problems.
 If you like to shoot hoops, read on to find out about common basketball injuries and how to prevent them.

-From torn ACLs to fractured knee caps (ouch!), knee problems are rife among NBA players who had their careers cut short.
-Rookie of the Year and three-time All Star Brandon Roy had to end his career in 2013 due to degenerative knees even after arthroscopic surgery, as the years of playing ball had worn away his cartilage.
+From torn anterior cruciate ligaments to fractured kneecaps, knee problems are rife among National Basketball Association (NBA) players, who had their careers cut short.
+Rookie of the Year and three-time All-Star Brandon Roy had to end his career in 2013 due to degenerative knees, even after arthroscopic surgery, as the years of playing ball had worn away his cartilage.

-The high-impact aspect of basketball is rough on your feet due to all the jumping and landing.
-This is especially true for the pros, who are often very tall and therefore have a lot of weight coming down on their feet.
-The Houston Rockets’ Yao Ming, a 7’6” superstar from China who suffered many fractures of foot bones, developed the bacterial infection osteomyelitis, which sometimes occurs after injury.
-His career finally ended after a navicular stress fracture, which affects the bone at the top of the foot’s arch.
+The high-impact aspect of basketball is rough on your feet, due to all the jumping and landing.
+This is especially true for the pros, who are often very tall and, therefore, have a lot of weight coming down on their feet.
+The Houston Rockets’ Yao Ming, a 7-foot-six superstar from China who suffered many fractures of foot bones, developed the bacterial infection osteomyelitis, which sometimes occurs after injury.
+His career ended, after a navicular stress fracture, which affects the bone at the top of the foot’s arch.

 “With any impact sport, especially basketball, the constant running and jumping put a significant stress on the feet,” says Eric Tan, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
-“Supportive shoes, cross training and a healthy diet are effective ways to limit the risk of injury.
-If an injury occurs, make sure to take the appropriate time off and are fully recovered before coming back.
+“Supportive shoes, cross-training and a healthy diet are effective ways to limit the risk of injury.
+If an injury occurs, make sure to take the appropriate time off and you are fully recovered, before coming back.
 Rushing back from an injury is a common reason that an acute injury becomes a chronic problem.”

 To prevent foot injury, make sure you wear shoes with a lot of shock absorption.
-A foot injury might not just end your ability to play basketball, but your ability to walk, so if you have pain, stay off the court and see your doctor.
+A foot injury might not just end your ability to play basketball but also your ability to walk.
+So if you have pain, stay off the court and see your doctor.

-Shoe support is crucial for preventing ankle injuries, so choose well-fitted sneakers with grip to prevent slipping and high-tops for ankle support.
+Shoe support is crucial for preventing ankle injuries, so choose well-fitting sneakers with grip to prevent slipping and high-tops for ankle support.
 You can also tape up your ankle or use a brace.
-Ankle injuries can lead to more problems in your knee, hip or back as you unevenly distribute your weight, so it’s important to get any problems treated right away.
+Ankle injuries can lead to more problems in your knee, hip or back, as you unevenly distribute your weight, so it’s important to get any problems treated right away.

 Although Bowie’s injury was rare, you may be more likely to experience “shin splints,” which is pain around the tibia caused by repetitive motions or overuse.
 To prevent them, make sure your shoes are shock-absorbing, and replace them after about 75 hours of use.
 Also, it may be best to vary the types of exercise you do, switching from high-impact basketball to lower-impact biking or swimming.

-If you think you may have a sports-related injury, make an appointment with one of our orthopaedic, spine or sports medicine specialists at Keck Medicine at USC.
-If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting ortho.keckmedicine.org/request-an-appointment.
+If you think you may have a sports-related injury, make an appointment with one of our orthopaedic, spine or sports medicine specialists at Keck Medicine.
+If you are in the Los Angeles area, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting ortho.keckmedicine.org/request-an-appointment.